-62 Graduates must have the opportunity to consolidate their clinical skills before graduation.
-In order to support this, pre-registration osteopathic education should include a minimum 1,000 hours of clinical practice, graduates should undertake a minimum of 1,000 hours of clinical practice, though what is important is the meeting of outcomes rather than just accumulating hours.
-The gaining of sufficient depth and breadth of experience may be achieved in a variety of ways, for example, through simulations involving actors, virtual and remote clinics, through observation and direct clinical interaction, placements with other osteopaths, health professionals or the NHS, as well as the provision of hands-on clinical care in the teaching clinic.
-Graduates should have seen around 50 new patients in order to include the presentations set out below.
+Graduates must have the opportunity to consolidate their clinical skills before graduation.
+In order to support this, pre-registration osteopathic education should typically education graduates should undertake a minimum of include 1,000 hours of clinical practice, (clinical practice should comprise a minimum of-25% of the course dedicated to direct patient contact between student and patient) though what is important is the meeting of outcomes rather than just accumulating hours.
+The gaining of sufficient depth and breadth of experience may be achieved in a variety of ways, for example, through simulations involving actors, virtual and remote clinics, through observation and direct clinical interaction, as well as the provision of hands-on clinical care in the teaching clinic.
+Graduates should typically have seen aim to see around 50 new patients in order to include the presentations set out below.
 Graduates should also ensure that they have seen patients on repeated occasions to enable them to explore these presentations fully.
-In relation to the definition of a clinical hour, no definitive view emerged as to whether this needs to be more precisely expressed.
-We discussed with the Stakeholder Group whether there should be specific guidance that activities such as clinical placements or observations, for example, should count for fewer 'hours' than hands on patient experience?
-The consensus was that generally this specificity is not required, given that students are required to see around 50 new patients in any case, and meet the other GOPRE outcomes.